Recep Tayyip Erdoğan wanted an executive Turkey, headed by him. He got it. Here is how.

 After surviving a military putsch, Turkey’s president is doing the opposite of what his country needs.

-Live analysis from the Atlantic Sentinel about the Turkish military’s attempt to topple President Recep Erdoğan.
+Live analysis from the Atlantic Sentinel about the military attempt to topple Recep Tayyip Erdoğan in Turkey.

 More and more ruling party leaders recognize that Recep Tayyip Erdoğan has become a liability.